 was a particular woeful one for us gardeners – the elements have created havoc in

-the majority of gardens throughout the UK.
-So it is possible that the garden at
+the majority of gardens throughout the UK and without doubt the garden at

 Perch Hill was suffering unduly from this unseasonal weather.